claudia-16/Complex-networks-project/README.md

 These walks are sequences of nodes from which a node embedding is extracted.
 Once we obtain the node embedding, we apply to it the K-means clustering algorithm.
 The optimal value for k is decided by using the elbow method.
 We compare then the way nodes are labelled by the k-means algorithm with the true labels we know (i.e., the chromosome of belonging).
 This comparison is made visually by using a t-SNE algorithm.
-Since this method does not provide good results, we make further analysis by changing the embedding dimension parameter.
+We make also further analysis by changing the embedding dimension parameter of node2vec and seeing how nodes, with their true labels, are located in the t-SNE visualization.

-We compare then the outputs by looking at their t-SNE representation considering the true labels of nodes.
+# Dependencies
+- random
+- numpy
+- pandas
+- seaborn
+- matplotlib.pyplot
+- gensim.models
+- stellargraph.data
+- sklearn.cluster
+- sklearn.manfold

+# Main parameters
+In the following lines are indicated the main parameters the user can vary.
+In the networks generation part:
+- *DIM_TOY2*: overall dimension of the "toy-network" generated;
+- *P_NOISE*: probability of having a noise link in the network;
+- *P_BLOCKS*: probability of having a link between 2 loci belonging to the same chromosome;
+- *DIM_BLOCKS*: size of the chromosomes for the case in which the two of them have equal size.
+                N.B.: this parameter should be coherent with *DIM_TOY2*.
+- *DIM_BLOCK1* and *DIM_BLOCK2*: sizes of the two chromosomes (for the case in which their sizes can be different).
+                N.B.: their values should be coherent with *DIM_TOY2*.

+In the network analysis part:
+- **: